EndlessDynamics/Git_Notes/Setting_Up_Git_Using_GitBash.md

 ## Windows 10 PC
-The below steps assumed you have installed [GitBash](https://gitforwindows.org) on a Windows workstation.
+The below steps assumed you have installed [GitBash](https://gitforwindows.org) on a Windows workstation, and that you are to use GitBash to execute all commands unless explicitly informed otherwise.

 **NOTE:** _The GitBash installer also includes 'Git GUI' as part of the package however, I have not used it yet._
 *The Atlassian has an [excellent guide](https://www.atlassian.com/git/tutorials/git-bash) for walking you through the installation of GitBash for Windows.*